 Useful Article : Advanced Lighting Methods Used in 3D Lifestyle Environments

 Professional 3D artists who are keen on improving the photorealism of their 3D rendering art can use IES lights in the designs.
 It provides information on luminance and other light effects.
 Nowadays, professionals are considering this application as an advanced option than imitating real lighting over hours.

 Photorealism and textures

 Textures can define your 3D renderings and increase photorealism.
-Highlight and define the textures of the materials such as leather or wood so that it is easily recognizable while anyone view the 3D renders.
+By using advanced texturing software programs, highlight and define the textures of the materials such as leather or wood so that it is easily recognizable while anyone view the 3D renders.
 You can also include reflection and effects.
 Using texture mapping, we can integrate all these important elements perfectly in your renders to impress the viewers.